SECOND SATURDAY SAFARIS

 Native Plants of the Preserve

-Taryn Heidel, a board member from the intown chapter of the Georgia Native Plants Society will lead a presentation and walk through the Preserve to show how these species are uniquely adapted to protect the land, feed the birds, host pollinators, support human wellbeing, and beyond!
+Taryn Heidel, a board member from the intown chapter of the Georgia Native Plants Society lead a presentation and walk through the Preserve to show how these species are uniquely adapted to protect the land, feed the birds, host pollinators, support human wellbeing, and beyond!

 Oh deer!
 White-Tailed Deer of the Preserve